sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-custom-connector.md

 ## Prerequisites

 -  A CRM instance
-- License for Dynamic 365 Contact Center, that include the Power Automate and Power Apps subscriptions.
+- License for Dynamics 365 Contact Center that includes the Power Automate and Power Apps subscriptions.
 - Power Platform System administrator permissions
 - Basic understanding of how to use Power Automate flows or Power Apps
 - Ensure that the Power Apps and Power Automate environments are the same.